Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-Inspired by the androgynous and gender-free movements of 2022, current Japanese fashion is bathing in rainbow hues.
+Inspired by the rise in androgynous and gender-free fashion, current Japanese fashion is bathing in rainbow hues.

 Prada color-block nylon hooded jacket